Webring: Other webring websites

+The present RingMaster took it over as a hobby in August 2012, and then went down somewhere in March 2024.

-A similar website was Alt-webring.com, using the Ringlink (Free CGI Perl program for running webrings.).
+Alt-webring.com used the Ringlink (Free CGI Perl program for running webrings).

 The first "Alt-webring" first appeared in the Internet Archive in April 2003.
 Alt-webring.com has since closed and has been taken over by a domain squatter.